 How to Survive on One Paycheck–1950’s style

 If you are controlling everything and paying all the bills, and you tell him there isn’t enough money, it is possible he will suspect that you aren’t spending wisely.
 He may even think that you are stashing money and not telling him.
 He sees plenty coming in, and he will believe there is plenty to cover everything.
 He will likely get angry, dig in and refuse to make changes.
-But if he is doing the finances himself, he will know.
+But if he is doing the finances himself, he will know, and he will know how to survive on one paycheck.

 The second reason you need to turn over the finances to your husband is because if you want to live the life of a 1950’s housewife, you have to live all of it.
 It doesn’t work half way.
 If you want to live the gender role of a traditional woman, you have to let your man be the man.
 You have to step back and let him lead his home, and doing the finances is a huge part of that.

-Back before the introduction of feminism, this is how it worked, and men woke every day with just a few things on their minds.
+Back in the day, this is how it worked in most but not all families, and men woke every day with just a few things on their minds.
 After they got that first one out of the way, <wink> his focus shifted to his duty to provide for his family.
 It has been a man’s instinct to think this way for thousands of years.
 It’s only been since the 1970s that gender roles became foggy, but rest assured, his instincts to lead and provide are still strong.
 He is just waiting to take the reins.

 Before you start to back-peddle, let me add this.
 You have nothing to fear.
 Just as it was back then, it is the same now.
 A man not only feels compelled to provide, but he feels compelled to keep his family in the highest social status that he can afford.
 (The man with the most toys wins!)
 He will keep you in the very best house that he can afford.
 He will want to insure that his wife looks as pretty and is wearing the best fashions as he can afford.
 He will insure that his children are dressed as well as and can participate in as many sports and activities that he can afford.
 He is not going to short change you or his kids.
 Why?
 Because it’s his instinct.